Good morning, we will move to the first item on the agenda which is the election of chair.

 On that night, alcohol sales

-Many persons on that the time of that visit had glasses full of alcoholic drinks
+Many persons on that the time of that visit had glasses full of alcohol alcoholic drinks

 Persons were encouraged to leave.